elastic/connectors/docs/CONFIG.md

   - `ca_certs`: Path to a CA bundle.
   - `bulk_display_every`: The number of docs between each counters display.
 Defaults to 100.
   - `bulk_queue_max_size`: The max size of the bulk queue.
 Defaults to 1024.
+  - `bulk_queue_max_mem_size`: The max size in MB of the bulk queue.
+When it's reached, the next put operation waits for the queue size to get under that limit.
+Defaults to 25.
+  - `bulk_chunk_max_mem_size`: The max size in MB of a bulk request.
+When the next request being prepared reaches that size, the query is emited even if `bulk_chunk_size` is not yet reached.
+Defaults to 5.
   - `bulk_chunk_size`: The max size of the bulk operation to Elasticsearch.
 Defaults to 500.
   - `retry_on_timeout`: Whether to retry on request timeout.
 Defaults to `true`.
   - `request_timeout`: The request timeout to be passed to transport in options.
 Defaults to 120.